amcmilne/Burger-Logger/README.md

 * When the user confirms they picked up their burger they will click the `Goodbye` button, and the burger will be removed.

-* Your app will store every burger in a database, and then when the user confirms pick up, the burger will be removed.

 ## Find my work at:
 * https://ancient-river-62644.herokuapp.com/